Important Masterclass

 Laws concerning advance care vary from state to state.
 A certified elder law attorney can help older adults interpret state laws, understand their financial options, and plan how their wishes will be carried out if they have a diagnosis that limits their decision-making capacity.

-Advance care planning focuses on both long-term care and planning for funeral arrangements.
+Advance care planning focuses on appointing someone to make decisions in case of incapacity.
 These documents typically include a Durable Financial Power of Attorney, a Power of Attorney for Healthcare, a Living Will (also called a Directive to Physicians), and a General HIPAA Authorization.

 The Power of Attorney for Healthcare names another person, called an Agent, who can make medical decisions when the physician determines that the person with dementia is unable to understand their care options.